Category

 How to submit a case

-1. Carefully review the if your case fits the category and criteria and submission rules before submitting your entry.
+New this year is the two-step submission process.
+You can choose the process you prefer.
+Carefully review if your case fits the category and criteria and submission rules before submitting your entry.

 Entries can be submitted in Dutch or English.